 The Employee Rights and Responsibilities (ERR) elements identified below can be achieved through an induction programme, in combination with the Pearson (600/7813/3) Level 3 Diploma in Building Services Engineering for Technicians (QCF) qualification into which they are integrated and signposted.
-The ERR elements will be evidenced by the issuing of a qualification achievement certificate plus the declaration consent form when claiming for the apprenticeship certificate.
+The ERR elements will be evidenced by the issuing of a qualification achievement certificate plus a completed ACW Declaration & Universal Authorisation form with confirmation by the assessor and apprentice that all nine ERR elements have been achieved.